xgugeng/dev-notes/growth/the-managers-path/management-101.md

 Your manager should be the person who shows you the larger picture of how your work fits into the team's goals, and helps you feel a sense of purpose in the day-to-day work.

 ### Training and Career Growth

+Your manager may hold sme responsibility for helping you find training and other resources for career growth.
+But *expect that you are responsible, for the most part.*

+When you are interested in being promoted, it's very important to ask your manager for specific areas to focus on in order to get that promotion.

+## How to Be Managed

+**Developing a sense of ownership and authority for your own experiences at work, and not relying on your manager to set the entire tone for your relationship**, is and important step in owning your career and workplace happiness.

+### Spend Time Thinking About What You Want

+Your manager cannot tell you what make you happy.

+Use your manager to discover what's possible where you are, but look to understand yourself in order to figure out where you want to go next.

+### You Are Responsible for Yourself

+Knowing yourself is step one, the next step is going after what you want.

+You will not get everything you ask for, and asking is not usually a fun or comfortable experience.
+However it's the fastest way forward.

+### Give Your Manager a Break

+Your manager will be stressed out sometimes, she is not perfect.
+It's not to do whatever it takes to make you happy all the time.

+Especially as you become more senior, your manager expects you to **bring solutions, not problems.**

+### Choose Your Managers Wisely

+Your manager can make a **HUGE** difference in your career.
+So as much as you can, consider not the job, the company, and the pay, but also the manager.